rpdarst4/reAminator/README.txt

   -TSS                  read TSS distance after "+" symbol in ref. id (e.g.
                         >YFG+400)
-  -Weights WEIGHTS      ratio of CG to GC weight for MethylMapper (e.g. 50,50) -Omelet               make omelet .png files
-  -window WINDOW        basepair width of omelet .png files (or zero for
+  -Weights WEIGHTS      ratio of CG to GC weight for MethylMapper (e.g. 50,50) -gouache              make gouache .png files -window WINDOW        basepair width of gouache .png files (or zero for
                         automatic)

 EXAMPLE OF USE